cshimegi/go-restaurant/README.md

-# blog-go
+# go-restaurant
-A backend API service built with Golang GIN framework for simple blog system.
+A backend API service built with Golang GIN framework for simple restaurant system.
 It's a practice project for learning how to utilize the framework and other libraries to build a backend system.